safakatakancelik/portfolio-public/README.md

-# Public Portfolio Documents
+# Public Portfolio - Safak Atakan Celik

-Please visit [www.satakanc.com](https://satakanc.com/) to view my portfolio.
+- Please visit [www.satakanc.com](https://satakanc.com/) for better review.

-There you can have a clearer view of my portfolio, projects, and can chat with my assistant too!

-This repository is where I keep some of the public files to link on my actual portfolio website.
-Feel free to explore the raw repository as well.
+- This repository is an index and storage for some of the things I do.